LarsNieuwenhuizen/loadbalancer/README.md

 This is a very simple loadbalancer written in Go

+---

+A little hobby project to familiarize myself with Go

 ## Usage

 The loadbalancer simply needs a yaml config file like this: